The Widow’s Mite

 Overview of all workshops in this Rotation:

-- ART: Use an embossing technique to create artistic coins.
+- ART (below): Use the "repousse" embossing technique to create artistic coins (mites)

 - COOKING: Make sugar cookie “coins” to share with others.

 - GAMES 1: Younger students will use a life-size board game to explore ways in which the church uses our gifts to do God’s work